-- (b) to submit a satisfactory published research paper or research report six months before the Final Examination and log book two months before the Final Examination. - (4) The Part I Examination shall be held at the end of the first year of the programme of study.
+- (b) Satisfactorily completed the components of the continuous assessments as specified by the Department - (c) Submitted his supervisor appraisal reports from the rotational and elective posting, log book and assignments deemed satisfactory by the Department not later than two months before the Final Examination; and - (d) Submitted a satisfactory published research paper or research report six months before the Final Examination. - (4) The Part I Examination shall be held at the end of the first year of the programme of study.
 The Final Examination shall be held at the end of the fourth year of the programme of study. - (5) Examination Components and Allocation of Marks - (a) Part I Examination